cpwr-devops/DevOps-Examples-Doc/docs/shared_library/Mainframe_CI_Pipeline_from_Shared_Lib.md

     - `IspwHelper` serving as a wrapper for use of the ISPW plugins' methods
     - `TttHelper` serving as a wrapper for use of the TTT plugin's and Code Coverage plugin's methods
     - `SonarHelper` serving as a wrapper for use of the Sonar plugins' methods
+    - `XlrHelper` serving as a wrapper for use of the XL Release plugin

 ```groovy
         initialize(pipelineParams)